 One of the main differences between substance use and substance abuse is that recreational substance use is allowed by law in the United States for a number of different substances.
 Recreational drugs like alcohol, caffeine, and marijuana are commonly enjoyed in social settings.
 Drinking a beer with dinner isn’t necessarily considered “abuse.”

 Substance users, like alcoholics, will generally cross the threshold into the term “substance abuse” when they consistently consume amounts that are beyond medical or legal guidelines.
-Drinking enough beers to raise your blood alcohol level beyond the legal requirements to drive a car, wanders into the definition of substance abuse.
+Drinking enough beer to raise your blood alcohol level beyond the legal requirements to drive a car wanders into the definition of substance abuse and you need to get in touch with a Scottsdale DUI attorney (or someone with the same legal caliber) to seek a legal remedy.

 Consistent abuse can lead to risky addictions further down the road.
 Addiction sets in when the pursuit of drinking, doing drugs, or getting high, will take up the majority of their time.
 When this happens, addiction treatment can step in and help patients lead a substance-free life.